Would you like to sell more crafts this holiday season?

 - Five weeks before the holiday craft sale – Start sending out invitations.

-Send emails, private Facebook messages, and create a Facebook event post.
+Send emails and private Facebook messages, and create a Facebook event post.

 Ask the people you invited to let you know if they will be attending or not.
 This will give you enough time to ask others if some people cannot make it.